kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 ##### e2e tests

-We will add basic API tests for the the new `PodGroup` API.
+We will add basic API tests for the the new `PodGroup` API for alpha release.
+More tests will be added for beta release.

 ### Graduation Criteria